Key takeaways

 Retrofit

-An intercom retrofit consists of replacing some or all of your old intercom’s hardware parts with new hardware.
+Retrofitting an intercom system consists of replacing some or all of your old intercom’s hardware parts with new hardware.
 Retrofitting makes financial sense because it allows you to leverage your existing intercom infrastructure when installing a new system.

 However, simply swapping out parts isn’t the solution to every intercom retrofit.
 For instance, what if the wiring that connects each piece of hardware is damaged?
 If this is the case, you’ll have to rip open the walls to replace or repair that wiring.
 And it’s almost never a cost-effective solution.